What does an SI Leader do?

 How can I apply?

-Obtain an application from the Student Academic Services Center in Gillum Hall 2nd floor, or download a copy of the application.
+Obtain an application from the Center for Student Success in Gillum Hall 2nd floor, or download a copy of the application.
 Be sure to complete all parts of the application and submit a schedule of your semester's commitments for the semester applying.
 Mail the application to

 Brad W. Byers